-Groups that are considered particularly vulnerable by the Government of Rwanda are children under five years old, elderly people aged 60 and over, and people with disabilities.
-The government delivers a core set of social protection programmes through the Ministry of Local Government (MINALOC), supported by a number of complementary initiatives delivered by other ministries.
+Groups that are considered particularly vulnerable by the Government of Rwanda are: children under five years old, elderly people aged 60 and over, and people with disabilities.

+The government delivers a core set of social protection programmes through the Ministry of Local Government, supported by a number of complementary initiatives delivered by other ministries.

-The main programme run by MINALOC, and a flagship of the EDPRS 2008-2012, is the Vision 2020 Umurenge Programme (VUP) which contains three pillars: VUP public works, VUP direct support, and VUP financial services.
-The three pillars represent public works for the poor who are able to work, cash transfers for very poor households without labour capacity, and financial services such as the Ubudehe Credit Scheme.
+The main programme run by MINALOC, and a flagship of the EDPRS 2008-2012, is the Vision 2020 Umurenge Programme (VUP) which contains three pillars: VUP public works, VUP direct support, and VUP financial services, The three pillars public works for the poor who are able to work, cash transfers for the very poor household without labour capacity, and financial services such as the Ubudehe Credit Scheme.

-In addition to the VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund, and the Rwanda Demobilisation and Reintegration Commission.
+In addition to VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund and the Rwanda Demobilisation and Reintegration Commission.
 Outside these core programmes are the social protection initiatives run by other ministries such the Girinka 'One Cow per Poor Family' programme of the Ministry of Agriculture, the free basic education programme, subsidised subscriptions for mutual health insurance, and in-kind social care services run by the Ministry of Gender and Family Promotion.
 Moreover, Rwanda has a limited system of contributory social protection mechanisms that enable people in formal employment to access medical care and an old-age pension.

-8.1 People with disabilities
+8.1 Vulnerable groups

-The following Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Bugesera has 4.1% of people with a major disability.
-This percentage is slightly below the national average of 4.5%.
-The district with the most people with a major disability is Burera, with 8.2%.
+Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
+It shows that Huye has 4.5% of people with a major disability.
+This percentage is exactly the same as for the national average.
+The district with the highest proportion of people with a major disability is Burera with 8.2%; the district with the lowest is Kicukiro with 1.9%.